71st Annual Convention Reflection: A Catalyst for Change

-The NSNA Annual Convention is held during the Spring and explores specialty nursing areas and various education workshops for nursing students.
+The NSNA 71st Annual Convention will be held during the Spring and explores specialty nursing areas and various education workshops for nursing students.
 NSNA invites you and your colleagues to join us and get ready to network with nursing students from across the country, learn from top nursing leaders, prepare for your future profession, and have some fun.

-It’s easy and fun to attend NSNA’s 69th Annual Convention virtually!
+It’s easy and fun to attend NSNA’s 71st Annual Convention!
 You will have the opportunity to learn new skill sets and test taking strategies while attending multiple education sessions including a live NCLEX-RN Review.
-In the networking zone you will meet NSNA leaders including the Board of Directors, Nominating and Elections Committee, and the chair of the Resolutions Committee.
+You will meet NSNA leaders including the Board of Directors, Nominating and Elections Committee, and the chair of the Resolutions Committee.
 The Annual Convention will be a place where you can network with students across the USA; gain skills to manage state and local chapters; master test taking skills while learning clinical judgement—and much, much more!

-Virtual exhibits provide opportunities for you to meet with exhibitors from a variety of employment and academic settings, NCLEX vendors and publishers.
-Visit with poster presenters and even participate in a virtual yoga.
+Exhibits provide opportunities for you to meet with exhibitors from a variety of employment and academic settings, NCLEX vendors and publishers.
+Visit with poster presenters and even participate in yoga.
 Also, receive expert advice for career development including interview skills, resume building, and future education opportunities.
 A special program for faculty to earn contact hours is also planned.